kumu/docs/guides/organizations.md

 Go to your [personal account's dashboard](https://kumu.io/dashboard), then navigate to the **Organizations** tab and click the **New Organization** button.
 You'll be prompted to give your new organization a name, a username, a billing email, and a plan—then, you'll have a brand new organization!

 <p class="alert alert-warning">
-<b>Note:</b> You need to create a personal account (either free or paid) in order to create and own an organization account.
-Even if you think an organization account is the right option for you, be sure to <a class="alert-link" href="https://kumu.io/join">sign up for your personal account</a> first.
+<b>Note:</b> You need to create a personal account (either free or paid) in order to create and own an organization.
+Even if you think an organization is the right option for you, be sure to <a class="alert-link" href="https://kumu.io/join">sign up for your personal account</a> first.
 </p>